The Tenant

 Overview

-An electrifying work of literary suspense from international bestselling author Katrine Engberg, this stunning debut introduces two police detectives struggling to solve a shocking murder and stop a killer hell-bent on revenge.
+An electrifying work of literary suspense from internationally bestselling author Katrine Engberg, The Tenant-heralded as a “stunning debut” by #1 New York Times bestselling author Kathy Reichs-follows two Copenhagen police detectives struggling to solve a shocking murder and stop a killer hell-bent on revenge.

 But Esther's role in this twisted scenario is not quite as clear as it first seems.
-Is she the culprit-or just another victim, trapped in a twisted game of vengeance?
-Anette and Jeppe must dig more deeply into the two women's pasts to discover the identity of the brutal puppet-master pulling the strings in this electrifying literary thriller.
+Is she the culprit or just another victim, trapped in a twisted game of vengeance?
+Anette and Jeppe must dig more deeply into the two women's pasts to discover the identity of the brutal puppet-master pulling the strings.

 Editorial Reviews